Internal addresses in the Mandelbrot set and Galois groups of polynomials: Internal Addresses of the Mandelbrot Set

 This definition is illustrated in Figure~\ref{Fig:AngledIntAddr}.
 The main point in this definition is that it distinguishes different points in the Mandelbrot set.
-More precisely, angled internal addresses distinguish combinatorial classes: a \emph{combinatorial class} is a maximal subset of $\M$ so that no two of its points can be separated by a parameter ray pair at periodic angles \version{(see Section~\ref{Sub:CombClass} or \cite[Section~8]{Fibers2})}{\cite[Section~8]{Fibers2}}.
+A precise statement is given in terms combinatorial classes: a \emph{combinatorial class} is the equivalence class of parameters in $\M$ so that two parameters $c_1$ and $c_2$ are equivalent if and only if for both polynomials, the same periodic and preperiodic dynamic land at common points.
+Equivalently, it is a maximal subset of $\M\sm\{\mbox{parabolic parameters}\}$ so that no two of its points can be separated by a parameter ray pair at periodic angles; a parabolic parameter $c_0$ belongs to the combinatorial class of the hyperbolic component of which $c_0$ is the root; see for instance \version{(see Section~\ref{Sub:CombClass} or \cite[Section~8]{Fibers2})}{\cite[Section~8]{Fibers2}}).
+Local connectivity of $\M$ is equivalent to the conjecture that all non-hyperbolic combinatorial classes are points.